 The proof of this result reuses the technical machinery of the correctness proof for the first-order fragment.
-It is detailed in Appendix A.5.
+It is detailed in an appendix in our extended version.

 7.5 Both Algorithms are Incomplete Outside the First-Order Fragment

 Here is a counterexample to completeness in the closed-higher-order fragment: